prblmsolvrx/prompt-engineering/LLMs and Basic Prompting Techniques/Markdown Prompt Framework(MPF).md

 Teaching aliens about prompts, oh what a sight,
 Until a comet passed by, with a tail so tight.
 Cosmo barked, "Chase it?" and took off in flight!

+__Style Specification__

+__ASK__
+Write a short story

+__STYLE__
+- Tone: inspirational and optimistic
+- Language: Accessible yet rich in imagery and futuristic terms
+- Setting: should not exceed five paragraphs
+- Theme: unity overcoming adversity

+__Question__
+Refine this prompt to generate an informative and concise summary about the recent advancements in Machine Learning suitable for a general audience.

+__ASK__
+Generate an informative and concise summary about the recent advancements in Machine Learning suitable for a general audience.

+__STYLE__
+- Tone: uplifting and visionary
+- Language: English
+- Length: Brief, two sentence